e2tmk/langfy/docs/commands/finder.md

 # Process all modules without app
 php artisan langfy:finder --modules=User,Product,Order --no-trans

+# Process with asynchronous translation
+php artisan langfy:finder --app --modules=User,Product --trans --queue
 ```

 The command optimizes processing order and provides progress feedback for each target.
+When using `--queue`, translation jobs are dispatched to the background for processing.

 ## Output and Reporting